SOCIAL MEDIA

 Metallica!

 When you talk about the titans of heavy metal, Metallica is at the top.
-For over four decades, they've shaped, redefined, and propelled the genre forward with an unmatched blend of aggression and raw energy.
-From the thrash-heavy days of Kill 'Em All to the mainstream breakthrough of the Black Album, their influence is etched into the DNA of metal itself.
+For over four decades, they've shaped, redefined, and propelled the genre forward.
+From the early thrash-heavy days of Kill 'Em All to the mainstream breakthrough of the Black Album, their influence is etched into the DNA of metal itself.
 To be honest, I’m not a die-hard fan.
 I enjoy their music, I respect their legacy, but I don’t have every album memorized.
-Still, I’ve come to believe one thing: seeing Metallica live is a rite of passage for a metal fan.
+Still, I think seeing Metallica live is a rite of passage for any metal fan.
 I mean, most of my favorite bands might not have existed without Metallica.
 While I'm more of a casual listener, experiencing Metallica live in concert was something I felt I had to do at least once in my life.
 It's ticking something essential off my concert bucket list.
-It's not just about hearing the songs—it's about feeling them in person.

-When Metallica announced their “No Repeat Weekend” tour — featuring two nights with completely different setlists — I was immediately intrigued.
-This concept would give me the chance to hear every notable Metallica song live.
-I hesitated when they announced weekend shows at MetLife Stadium for the summer of 2023.
-Although the weekend was within reach, something held me back — my usual indecision and the fear of committing to the expense.
+When Metallica announced their “No Repeat Weekend” tour, featuring two nights with completely different setlists, I was immediately intrigued.
+This concept would give me the chance to hear every popular Metallica song live.
+I hesitated when they announced a weekend show at MetLife Stadium for the summer of 2023.
+Although travel was easy for the NY date, something held me back.
+My usual indecisiveness and fear of committing to the expense.
 As the dates passed, I regretted not pulling the trigger.
 So when the Philly weekend rolled around, I decided not to make the same mistake twice.
-I grabbed tickets and committed — and it was absolutely worth it.
+I grabbed tickets l and it was absolutely worth it.
 Interestingly, I had told Danny weeks before that I wanted to see Limp Bizkit live, but their current tour dates weren’t working for me.
-Lo and behold, they were part of the lineup for night one of this upcoming Metallica tour.
+Lo and behold, they were on the lineup for night one of this upcoming Metallica tour.
 Sometimes, things happen the way they are meant to!

-I woke up at 9 AM to prepare for our trip to Philadelphia for the Metallica weekend.
-By 11:00 AM, I was ready, having eaten a bagel and packed my things.
+I woke up at 9am to prepare for our trip to Philly for the Metallica weekend.
+By 11:00am, I was ready, having eaten a bagel and packed my things.
 We then ordered an Uber to Moynihan Hall to catch our Amtrak train to Philly.
-Before boarding, we stopped at a drugstore, where I was excited to find Cherry Pepsi Zero.
-It's the little things, lol.
+Before boarding, we stopped at a drugstore to stock up on toiletries.
+I was also excited to find Cherry Pepsi Zero in the wild.
+It's the little things lol.
 We've become quite proficient at getting to the front of the boarding line since I always worry about finding seats.
 Luckily, we were among the first to board the train.
-The Uber surge pricing this weekend was frustrating, with rideshares costing three times more than usual just to reach our hotel.
-I decided to stay at the Marriott in Old City, where we typically stay, as it's conveniently located near all the attractions we want to see.
+Once we arrived in Philly, the Uber surge charge was super frustrating, with rideshares costing three times more than usual just to reach our hotel.
+I decided to stay at the Marriott in Old City, where we typically stay, as it's conveniently located near all the places we like to go to in the city.

 We managed to check in early, which was a big relief.
-After that, we figured we should grab some food since we were starving.
-We headed to Campo’s because I had been craving an Italian hero, which is surprisingly difficult to find in our area of Brooklyn.
-Danny chose a burger, and it felt nice to walk there in the pleasant weather.
-I was hoping the rain forecast would hold off, as they anticipated minimal to no rain for the evening.
-Upon returning, I began preparing for the concert, but I encountered a crisis with my makeup.
+We headed to Campo’s to grab food before the concert because I had been craving an Italian hero, which is surprisingly difficult to find in our area of Brooklyn.
+The wall there was nice as the weather felt petfect.
+I was hoping the rain would hold off, as little to no rain was on the forecast for the evening.
+Upon returning, I began preparing for the concert.
+I encountered a crisis with my makeup.
 My eyeliner appeared to be older than I realized, or perhaps I had mistakenly grabbed an old one I should have thrown out.
 It just wouldn’t cooperate.
-Additionally, my concealer was also ineffective.
-I’m not sure if it's old or what, but it blended poorly and made my complexion look orange.
+Additionally, my concealer was also giving me hell.
+I’m not sure if it's old or what, but it was blending poorly and made my complexion look too orange.
 I definitely need to get my eyeliner and concealer situation in order.
 This is the result of my not using makeup for a while.
 I felt like throwing everything in frustration and calling myself an ugly beast because GIRL, I was STRUGGLING.
 As a result, we ended up running a bit late.
 LOL.
 Just girly things.

-We ordered an Uber around 5:30, but the show was starting at 6:00, so I was a bit stressed about missing Ice Nine Kills.
+We ordered an Uber around 5:30.
+The show was starting at 6:00, so I was stressed about missing Ice Nine Kills.
 However, getting into Lincoln Financial Field was surprisingly quick and easy.
-They didn’t even check our bags; we just went straight through the security detector.
-By the time we found our seats, they were midway through their second song, so we didn’t miss much, thank goodness.
+They didn’t even check our bags.
+We just went straight through the security detector.
+By the time we found our seats, they were midway through their second song, so we didn’t miss much, thank GOD.
 Our Uber driver on the way to the venue was hilarious.
 He was playing Russian dance music, and I loved how passionate he was about it.
 It was funny when he discovered we liked metal and were going to see Metallica.
 Danny assured him that we enjoyed other genres as well, not just rock.
 I always love a good dance song!

-Our seats offered a decent view of the field, although a tower in front of us raised our concern that it might block our view of the circular stage.
+Our seats offered a decent view of the field, although the tower in front of us raised our concern that it might block our view of the circular stage.
 However, as the night progressed, that wasn't the case.
-It was hard to see much of Ice Nine Kills, but I think that was due to their positioning.
-We saw Art the Clown (a fake one, NOT David Howard Thorton) come out during "A Work of Art" and watched as he spun a baby around his head, which I found amusing.
+It was hard to see much of Ice Nine Kills, but I think that was due to their positioning on stage.
+We saw Art the Clown (a fake David Howard Thorton lol) come out during "A Work of Art" and watched as he spun a baby around his head.
 At one point, he even got on the drum kit during the song.
 LOL.
 Funny enough, I found myself enjoying their song "Rainy Day."
 Usually, I’m a tougher critic of Ice Nine Kills and think I should start giving their music more of a chance to see if I like it, rather than being such a hater.
 Hearing a band perform live sometimes makes me more interested in listening to their music.
-You might expect me to love this band, especially since their music centers on horror films.
-However, as a metal fan, I struggle with metalcore and the vocal techniques employed by many of these bands.
+You’d think I'd love a band like Ice Nine Kills since I'm obsessed with horror, but as a metal fan, I struggle with metalcore and the vocal techniques used by many of these bands.

 Set List: